Show All Answers

 Jury service is a civil obligation.
 Jurors are an extremely important part of the judicial system.
 Without your service, justice would not be properly served.

-You will learn more about conflict day requests at juror orientation.
 You won't be excused because jury service is inconvenient or because you have a busy schedule, but you may be excused or deferred for reasons such as a physical ailment.
 Requests for medical excusal or deferral must contain a note from your physician.

 Your employer can't fire, demote, or otherwise penalize you for missing work while performing jury service.
 Many employers will continue to pay your salary while you are in jury service.
 Contact your employer to find out what the policy is at your job.